FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_standardClustering/c_st_standardClusterConfiguration/t_st_Setup_active-active_cluster.md

     "title": "Set up an active/active cluster",
     "linkTitle": "Set up an active/active cluster",
     "weight": "120"
-}You can set up a cluster of <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Server computers.
+}You can set up a cluster of {{< SecureTransport/componentshortname  >}} Server computers.
 When you set up a cluster, a shared secret file, (called `taeh` file) is used by each of the servers in the cluster for authentication purposes across servers and for encryption.
-The `taeh` file contains randomly-generated data that secures the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> cookies exchanged during server administration. <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> generates the shared `taeh` file as part of the installation process.
-Refer to the <span class="redirect_st_inst" cshid="install" data-version="5.3.5">*<span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Installation Guide*</span> for more information.
+The `taeh` file contains randomly-generated data that secures the {{< SecureTransport/componentshortname  >}} cookies exchanged during server administration. {{< SecureTransport/componentshortname  >}} generates the shared `taeh` file as part of the installation process.
+Refer to the for more information.

 > **Note:**
 >